openhouse/photo-filter/project-guidelines.md

 - Write comments for complex code blocks.
 - Avoid global variables; use modules and closures.
 - Use ES6+ features where appropriate.
+- **Ember.js Standards**: Follow Ember.js coding conventions and best practices in both the frontend and backend where applicable.
+This includes file naming, directory structure, and coding styles recommended by Ember.js.

 ## Naming Conventions